 Unfortunately, we didn’t have the best weather while we were in Bilbao, so we couldn’t just walk around and explore the city.
-We stayed at Hotel Miro, located pretty much across the street from the Guggenheim.
-From our hotel room window we could see the museum and the old town area was about a 15 minute walk.
+We stayed at Hotel Miro Bilbao, located pretty much across the street from the Guggenheim.
+From our hotel room window, we could see the museum and the old town area was about a 15-minute walk.

 When we arrived at Hotel Miro, Alfonso, one of the friendliest front desk employees I have ever met, greeted us.
 We learned about the courtesy lounge that the hotel has in the lobby.
-It was stocked with tea/coffee and some snacks (including my favorite – gummies), that were all self serve.
+It was stocked with tea/coffee and some snacks (including my favorite – gummies).
+It was all self-serve.
 We would definitely take advantage of this during our stay in Bilbao.

 The hotel also has a small restaurant on the first floor.
 They serve what they call the brown bag breakfast, which includes fancy breads with artisan jams and honey.
 They also had fresh squeezed orange juice.
 It was a nice way to start the morning.
 If you are hungry for more, there is a menu with eggs and other items that you can order.

-It really is the perfect building for a modern art museum.
+It is the perfect building for a modern art museum, it has Frank Gehry’s unique style.
 The atrium is very impressive.
 The windows give you a nice view of the river and the sculptures outside.
 I loved the tulips one, it was so colorful, which was nice on such a gloomy day.

 We also enjoyed the Andy Warhol exhibit (which is only there until October 2, 2016).
 It is a lot different than his works that I have seen at MOMA.
 “Shadows” is 102 similar but different canvas paintings hung side by side.
 There are a lot of different bright colors.
 You enter and your eyes follow the paintings around the large room.